Skip to content

 In-app messages in Canvas

 In-app messages send upon the next session start.
-This means if the user enters the Canvas step before the Canvas is stopped, they will still receive the in-app message upon their next session start, as long as the in-app message hasn’t expired yet.
+This means if the user enters the Canvas step before the Canvas is stopped, they’ll still receive the in-app message upon their next session start as long as the in-app message hasn’t expired yet.

 When does an exception event trigger?